ismalakazel/carnd-behavioral-cloning/README.md

 #### Training Strategy:

-The model was training for 100 epochs with a batch size of 32 and 2640 samples per epochs (train data divided by 12).
+The model was training for 100 epochs with a batch size of 32 and 2640 samples per epoch (train data divided by 12).
 These numbers achieved a good balance of tranining speed and accuracy.
 Bellow is the graph showing traing and validation loss:

 ![alt text](https://github.com/ismalakazel/carnd-behavioral-cloning/blob/master/examples/loss.png)

-The final data was split into training a valid sets for cross validation during training.
+In the graph above the training stopped around the 50th epoch due to Keras early stopping callback, which has patience set to 5.
+Though, it's possible to achieve better results by removing or increasing the patience.

-Before feeding the images to the model a preprossing step was included in order to crop unnecessary features of the image and resize it to the NVidia model input shape specification.
+Before feeding the images to the model a preprocessing step was included in order to crop unnecessary features of the image and resize it to the NVidia model input shape specification.
 The simulator is `Height: 160, Width: 320 and 3 Channels`.
 After preprocessing each image had shape `Height: 66, Width: 200 and 3 Channels`.

 Note: The same preprocessing step needs to be applied to the images in the simulator autonomous mode.
 This can be done in `drive.py`